 For more information on what would happen if you work more than 20 hours a week, visit Protecting your Tier 4 Student Status on UKCISA webpage.

-If you are a student from a country in European Economic Area (EEA), except students from Croatia (restrictions detailed below), you are able to work in the UK without restrictions.
+If you are a student from a country in European Economic Area (EEA), you are able to work in the UK without restrictions.
 EEA countries: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and the UK.

 Short Term Study Visa